-With this notice, we are pleased to put into effect the 2016 New Mexico State Emergency Preparedness and Response Plan for Children, Youth and Families Department (CYFD), Early Childhood Services (ECS).
-The plan provides the framework for preparedness and recovery activities for child care licensing providers, child care registered providers, and child care families in the event of a significant emergency or disaster in the State of New Mexico.
-This plan provides a structure to work in a coordinated effort during disaster recovery, and provides guidance to licensed and registered child care providers (hereafter, "providers"), families, and stakeholders about what they can expect from Children, Youth and Families Department, Early Childhood Services.
+With this notice, we are pleased to put into effect the 2021 New Mexico State Emergency Preparedness and Response Plan for Early Childhood Education and Care Department (ECECD), Early Care, Education and Nutrition Division (ECEN).
+The plan provides the framework for preparedness and recovery activities for child care licensed providers, child care registered providers, and child care families in the event of a significant emergency or disaster in the State of New Mexico.
+This plan provides a structure to work in a coordinated effort during disaster recovery and provides guidance to licensed and registered child care providers (hereafter, "providers"), families, and stakeholders about what they can expect from Early Childhood Education and Care Department, Early Care, Education and Nutrition Division.

-This plan is complimentary to CYFD's Continuity of Operations Plans (COOP), and works with the overall statewide mitigation, preparedness, response and recovery activities provided by the New Mexico Emergency Operations Plan (EOP).
+This plan is complimentary to ECECD's Continuity of Operations Plans (COOP), and works with the overall statewide mitigation, preparedness, response, and recovery activities provided by the New Mexico Emergency Operations Plan (EOP).
 By coordinating with local, state, and federal agencies, the plan assists New Mexico in minimizing the impact of disasters and emergencies on children, families, and Providers.

-The plan was originally developed in 2016 by Davis Innovations, Inc. and Children, Youth and Families Department (CYFD), Early Childhood Services with guidance from the federal Office of Child Care and the federal Emergency Management staff at the Administration for Children and Families.
+The plan was originally developed in 2016 with the support of Davis Innovations, Inc. and Children, Youth and Families Department (CYFD), Early Childhood Services with guidance from the federal Office of Child Care and the federal Emergency Management staff at the Administration for Children and Families.

-During the month of May of 2018, the plan has been reviewed and revisions to the plan have been made by CYFD-Early Childhood Services Staff with input from stakeholders and community partners to ensure relevance, applicability and compliance with Federal and State requirements.
+During the month of March of 2021, the plan has been reviewed and revisions to the plan have been made by ECECD-Early Care, Education and Nutrition Division Staff with input from the New Mexico Homeland Security and Emergency Management Department, Response & Recovery Bureau, stakeholders, and community partners to ensure relevance, applicability and compliance with Federal and State requirements.
+Those revisions were made to reflect that ECECD is now the responsible agency, and to include updates that were made as a result of ECECD's experience in responding to the COVID-19 pandemic.
+The Plan was finalized April 2021.